kognifai/PoseidonNext-Framework/SDK-documentation/Message-Service.md

 ## Injecting

-The message  service can be used by injecting it into a class/component, just like any standard Angular service.
+The message  service can be used by injecting it into a class or a ,component, just like any standard Angular service.
 ```javascript
 import { MessageService } from './../service.message';
 ```
-Next we need to inject the service into the constructor function of the component.
+Next, we need to inject the service into the constructor function of the component.

 ```javascript
 constructor(private messageservice: MessageService) { }